Student Activities | St. George School - Erie, PA

 The Saint George School Ski Club gives students an opportunity to ski with fellow students in a safe, organized environment.
 Contact us for more information.

-The Saint George School Children's Choir is a beautiful ministry that brings our faith alive with the music of your children voices.
+The Saint George School Children's Choir is a beautiful ministry that brings our faith alive with the music of your children's voices.
 The children’s choir has always been such a highlight to parishioners both young and mature and is woven into the rich tradition of Saint George School.
 The Choir is open to boys and girls who are members of Saint George Church.
 Rehearsals and performances of fine music literature form the foundation of instruction.
 The Choir provides the youth of Saint George opportunities for artistic and personal growth through choral music performance.
 If you would like to join the Choir, please contact the Church office.

 Scouting has a long and rich tradition at Saint George School and Church.
 There are many different scouting programs held each week for boys and girls.
 Scouting promotes character and values for its members.
 All meetings are set up and scheduled by each leader where the times and days will vary.

-Girl Scouts of the USA is the world’s preeminent organization dedicated solely to girls—all girls—where, in an accepting and nurturing environment, girls build character and skills for success in the real world.
+Girl Scouts of the USA is the world’s preeminent organization dedicated solely to girls—all-girls—where, in an accepting and nurturing environment, girls build character and skills for success in the real world.
 In partnership with committed adult volunteers, girls develop qualities that will serve them all their lives, like leadership, strong values, social conscience, and conviction about their own potential and self-worth.

 Girl Scouting is for every girl, everywhere—where today's girls can become tomorrow's leaders.
 Membership in Girl Scouts is open to girls ages 5-17; women and men over 17 can join as adult members.
 Most girls join a local troop or group for fun and friendship, but they also find out about building character and self-esteem and serving their communities—the core qualities of Girl Scouting.
 In Girl Scouts, girls find a safe place to grow and share new experiences, learn to relate to others, develop values, and contribute to society.

-Since 1930, the Boy Scouts of America has helped younger boys through Cub Scouting.
+Since 1930, the Boy Scouts of America have helped younger boys through Cub Scouting.
 It is a year-round family program designed for boys who are in the first grade through fifth grade (or 7, 8, 9, and 10 years of age).
 Parents, leaders, and organizations work together to achieve the purposes of Cub Scouting.
 Currently, Cub Scouting is the largest of the BSA's three traditional membership divisions.
 (The others are Boy Scouting and Venturing.)

 The Boy Scouts of America is one of the nation's largest and most prominent values-based youth development organizations.
 The BSA provides a program for young people that builds character, trains them in the responsibilities of participating citizenship, and develops personal fitness.
 Boy Scouting is a year-round program for boys age 11 - 17.
 Boys who are 10 may join if they have received the Arrow of Light Award or have finished the fifth grade.
-Boy Scouting is a program of fun outdoor activities, peer group leadership opportunities, and a personal exploration of career, hobby, and special interests, all designed to achieve the BSA's objectives of strengthening character, personal fitness, and good citizenship.
+Boy Scouting is a program of fun outdoor activities, peer group leadership opportunities, and personal exploration of career, hobby, and special interests, all designed to achieve the BSA's objectives of strengthening character, personal fitness, and good citizenship.

 Register at SGS - in Erie, PA - for a fun, new experience!